emalfiza/temple-library/README.md

 ---
 Adding the ability to create users and borrowing books collection into the MongoDB and routing them to the App by adding more pages will be considered for the future if I find the group for using this App.
 Obviously, creating a contact page would be a great enhancement to make in the future.

+As I have mentioned on the Defensive design planning at sometimes if a user collection is added to the database, then Defensive design planning for the book details should be considered.

 ## Technologies Used
 ---